hanspeide/anytextview/README.md

 ```

 Alternatively, [download the .apklib][1] and reference it from your project.
 If you're using Eclipse you must
-unzip the .apklib before adding it.
+unzip the .apklib, and reference the extracted project.

 ## How to use:
 1) Copy the fonts you want to use into the _assets/fonts_ folder of your project